JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 <br/>

 **B) Inline code:**
-Place code in a sentence with \`r _followed by your code_\`.
-R markdown will replace the code with its results.
+Code results can be inserted directly into the text of a .Rmd file by enclosing the code with \`r _followed by your code_\`.
+R markdown will directly replace the code with its results.
 ````
 Today is `r Sys.date()`
 ````